zikranazir/final_project_data_fellowsip-7/tutorial-remote-vscode.md

 1. Open https://cloud.google.com/compute/docs/connect/create-ssh-keys
 2. Scroll to Create an SSH key pair and choose your OS
-3. Edit "Windows User", "File Name", and "Username"
+3. Edit "Windows User", "File Name", and "Username".
+For username, please use hidayatullohalfian because it is the owner of cloud VM
 4. Copy the code, paste to your terminal, and
 5. The SSH key will be generated to your folder
 6. Open your SSH public key and copy all the text